ianJINW/ianJINW/README.md

 - 👋 Hi, I’m Njenga Ian Josh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning js and python
+- 🌱 I’m currently learning js

 <!---
 ianJINW/ianJINW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.